Suhaan-Bhandary/Maze-DFS/README.md

-# This maze Generator is in development Process.
+# A Simple Maze Generator using React and DFS
 ## [Click to view Demo](https://suhaan-bhandary.github.io/Maze-DFS/)